kolyaka32/SDL-net-chess/README.md

 # The standard "Chess" game on c++ using SDL2

 This repository contains sources for standart chess game, I made based on SDL2 library.
+Mostly this repository is need for my own study, training and preparing for bigger projects.
+Also this creating projects unifed "game engine".

 ![Screenshot of game](/screenshots/game-main.png?raw=true)

 ## Installing of game
 1. Download archieve from [releases](https://github.com/kolyaka32/SDL-net-chess/releases), unzip and run 'Chess.exe'!
-2. Also you can build project by yourself, watch point 'Instalation for own use'.
+2. You can build project by yourself, watch point 'Instalation for own use'.

 ## Usage
-Classical game "chess", ported on computer.
-Rules are simple you need to You goal -
+Classical game "chess" for two players, now ported on computer.
+Rules are simple: your goal to checkmate the opponent's king and save your own.
+You can move all your figures at game field (8x8), each move and attack by his own way.
+Also there some additions:
+* Awalable castling for king and rook;
+* Pawn at edge position conevrt to queen;

 Game have 3 game variants:
-* Singleplayer (only if field width equal 3);
+* Singleplayer (playing with bot (now not work));
-* Local two-person mode (for two people at one machine, walking in turns);
+* Local two-person mode (for two people at one machine);
-* Intrnet two person mode (for two people at two different machines, by LAN);
+* Internet two person mode (for two people at two different machines, by LAN);
 Also you can change start configuration and other usefull things from "settings5.ini" file.

 ## Supported languages
 * English
 * Russian (Русский)
-* German (Deutsch)
+* German (Deutsch) (WIP)
-* Bellarussian (Беларускі)
+* Bellarussian (Беларускі) (WIP)

 ## Instalation for own use (windows)